pedroig/Parkinsons-Disease-Digital-Biomarker/README.md

 * The first step was the simulation of people walking faster or slower, this was done by the use of a random multiplicative factor in the interval [0.8, 1.2) which would account for tremors at different frequencies.

 * The second type of data augmentation was the use of a random 3D rotation to simulate people holding the phone in different orientations which would correspond to different world frame coordinate systems.
 However, it is important to highlight that the rotation is limited to the plane orthogonal to the z-axis since this axis is always well defined by the gravity in the world's frame.
 It is also worth mentioning that this rotation is not contradictory with the rotation executed to convert the data from the phone's frame to the world's frame.
-This is explained by the fact that the rotation there was based in the quaternions from the gyroscope data which changes for each timestamp while the augmentation uses a single quaternion, applying the same corresponding rotation to all the samples in a 3D time series.
+This is explained by the fact that the conversion rotation was based in the quaternions from the gyroscope data which changes for each timestamp while the augmentation uses a single quaternion, applying the same corresponding rotation to all the samples in a 3D time series.

-All the code that performs the data augmentation described above can be found in the [function augmentData](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Features/utils.py) that receives as parameter the fraction of the training data that is going to be augmented.
+The code that performs the data augmentation described above can be found in the [function augmentData](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Features/utils.py) that generates one augmented version for each rotation rate time-series sample.
+An augmented version of the training table is created by the [function generateAugmentedTable](https://github.com/pedroig/Parkinsons-Disease-Digital-Biomarker/blob/master/Features/utils.py) that receives as parameter the fraction of the training data that is going to have the augmented version used.

 #### 1.4 Feature Generation